 The CATIE Center is committed to promoting excellence in interpreting education.
-Our work involves Deaf and hearing faculty, staff, students, stakeholders and innovative partners both locally and nationally.
+Our work involves Deaf and hearing faculty, staff, students, stakeholders, and innovative partners both locally and nationally.
 Established in 2005 as the Collaborative for the Advancement of Teaching Excellence, we now go by the name CATIE.

 If you’d like to receive email updates about our projects, please subscribe to our mailing list.

-Although the contents of this website were developed under a grant from the Department of Education, these contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal government.
+Although the contents of this webpage were developed under a grant from the Department of Education, these contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal government.